-It's often easier to qualify for an FHA loan than for a conventional loan because buyers can have a credit score as low as 580 and a debt-to-income (DTI) ratio of 50% or lower.
-However, applicants with a lower credit score and higher DTI ratio may still qualify for an FHA loan.
+It’s often easier to qualify for an FHA loan than for a conventional loan because buyers can have a lower credit score and a debt-to-income (DTI) ratio of 50% or lower.
+However, applicants with a lower credit score and higher DTI ratio may still qualify for a conventional loan.
 In this case, lenders would consider additional factors such as income and down payment.

-Property appraisals for FHA loans are stricter than those for conventional loans.
+Property appraisals for FHA loans are similar to conventional loans.
 Appraisers assess the property for value, soundness of construction and safety.
-They also make sure it meets FHA Minimum Property Standards.
-For conventional loans, the Home Valuation Code of Conduct regulates the standards, protecting appraisers from realtor and lender influence.
-The appraised value generally must be greater than, or equal to, the requested loan amount.
+FHA appraisers must make sure it meets FHA Minimum Property Standards.
+For conventional loans the Home Valuation Code of Conduct regulates the standards, protecting appraisers from realtor and lender influence.

 For either loan type, the appraisal is not a home inspection.

 Lenders also look at what buyers plan to use the home for.
 FHA loans require the borrower to live in the home as their primary residence, so they can’t invest in or flip properties.
 With conventional loans, individuals can buy a variety of property types including private homes, investment properties and vacation houses.

 When homebuyers put less than 20% down on a conventional loan, they also need private mortgage insurance (PMI).
 For FHA loans, borrowers have to pay mortgage insurance premiums (MIP) regardless of how much they put down.
 PMI and MIP protect lenders from financial losses should the borrower default on their loan.
 Premiums are calculated and applied differently depending on whether the loan is conventional or FHA.

 Individuals with an FHA loan will pay both upfront and monthly premiums.
-FHA loans use a one-size-fits-all premium rate calculation, which stays in effect for the life of the loan.
+FHA loans use a one-size-fits-all premium rate calculation, which may stay in effect for the life of the loan.

 With conventional loans, borrowers usually pay a monthly or single PMI premium.
 Factors such as credit score and down payment help determine the PMI rate.
 PMI ends for conventional loans when the borrower reaches 78% loan-to-value ratio.